Closing in on the Causes of a Dangerous Bleeding Disorder

 Doug Marchuk, PhD

-Patients with HHT have blood vessels do not develop correctly, which creates fragile, abnormal connections between arteries and veins known as arteriovenous malformations (AVMs).
+Patients with HHT have blood vessels that do not develop correctly, which creates fragile, abnormal connections between arteries and veins known as arteriovenous malformations (AVMs).
 These malformations, also called lesions, can occur anywhere in the body, but are most common in the skin, liver, lungs, and brain.

 The team examined malformations from multiple patients, and in many of the lesions they studied, they found two mutations, or “hits”– a germline hit, which is inherited and found in every cell, and a second somatic hit, which was specific to a particular tissue.
 “This concept mirrors what we see in cancer,” DeBose-Scarlett said.
 “You might inherit one defective gene, but a second mutation is required for the disease to manifest in specific tissues.